Social Responsibility In Gambling

-Treetops Hospice Care operates a Society lottery for the general public for the sole purpose of raising funds for Treetops Hospice Care.
+Treetops Hospice operates a Society lottery for the general public for the sole purpose of raising funds for Treetops Hospice.

 The Society is committed to ensuring the lottery is operated in a secure, fair and socially responsible way and to endorse responsible gambling amongst its members.
 The Gambling Commission regulates gambling in the public interest.
 The regulatory framework introduced by the Gambling Act 2005 is based on three licensing objectives:

-This document sets out the Societies policies and approach to ensuring we approach any gambling activities in a socially responsible way.
+This page sets out Treetops Lottery’s policies to ensuring we approach any gambling activities in a socially responsible way.

-Preventing gambling from being a source of crime and disorder.
+Preventing gambling from being a source of crime and disorder – Anti Money Laundering Policy.

 When an individual joins the lottery we will check that: